Godfrey Binaisa: Education and early career

-The presidency
+Presidency

 Following the overthrow of Idi Amin in 1979, Binaisa returned to Uganda.
 After Idi Amin, Yusuf Lule served as the interim president for 68 days.
 On 20 June 1979, Binaisa was appointed President of Uganda by the National Consultative Commission, which was then the supreme governing body of the Uganda National Liberation Front (UNLF), a coalition of former Ugandan exiles who had helped remove Idi Amin.

 When Binaisa removed the army Chief of Staff, Brigadier Oyite Ojok, he was himself removed from office on 12 May 1980 by the Military Commission, a powerful organ of the UNLF headed by Paulo Muwanga, and whose deputy was Yoweri Museveni (then leader of Uganda Patriotic Movement and the current president of Uganda (1986-to date)).
-The country was then led by the Presidential Commission of Uganda (set up a few days after the coup) with among others Paulo Muwanga, Yoweri Museveni, Oyite Ojok and Tito Okello.
+The country was then led by the Presidential Commission of Uganda (set up a few days after the coup) with, among others, Paulo Muwanga, Yoweri Museveni, Oyite Ojok and Tito Okello.

 The Presidential Commission ruled Uganda until the December 1980 general elections.
-Binaisa had joined, and was made vice president of the Uganda Patriotic Movement.
-The elections were won by Milton Obote's Uganda Peoples Congress, however, the results were disputed, leading Museveni to launch a guerrilla rebellion, which subsequently led him to gain the presidency in 1986.
+Binaisa had joined, and was made vice president of, the Uganda Patriotic Movement.
+The elections were won by Milton Obote's Uganda Peoples Congress, however, the results were disputed, leading Museveni to launch a guerrilla rebellion the Museveni bush war, which subsequently led him to gain the presidency in 1986.

 The development of the "Movement" political system previously used by Museveni's government has often been attributed to Binaisa.
 Calling the ideology "Umbrella", Binaisa used the system to consolidate his position during his own presidency, seeking to unite all Ugandans in the same political fold.

 Throughout the early 1980s and 1990s, Binaisa lived in New York practicing law and later returned to Uganda, where he led a quiet life in retirement.
 He was the only former president of Uganda being looked after by the state under provisions of the Constitution of Uganda.